Guidance

 1.5 Measuring and comparing rates of interval cancers

-The NHS BSP requires all eligible women aged 50 up to their 71st birthday to be invited for routine breast screening appointments at intervals of 36 months.
+The NHS Breast Screening Programme requires all eligible women aged 50 up to their 71st birthday to be invited for routine breast screening appointments at intervals of 36 months.
 In practice, women may be invited just before the age of 50 and they may be reinvited for a subsequent screen at either less or more than 36 months following their last screen.
 To ensure comparability between all screening services, there are strict rules when calculating rates of interval cancers.

 Numerator is the number of women eligible for screening presenting with an invasive interval cancer within 36 months of a previous screen.
+The numerator only counts women who have been screened and developed an interval cancer.

+Interval cancers arising within 36 months of the specified period are expressed as a rate per 1,000 screened.
 In circumstances where service rates are being compared, interval cancers may be calculated over a complete round of 3 years.

-Any cancers diagnosed in the 36 months following their last screening episode are defined as an interval cancer and should be counted in the rates of interval cancers.
+Any invasive cancers diagnosed in the 36 months following their last screening episode are defined as an interval cancer and should be counted in the rates of interval cancers.
 For example, if a woman is screened routinely at age 70 and is not diagnosed with cancer, she will count as having an interval cancer if later diagnosed with cancer up to the age of 73, even though the programme would not routinely invite her at this age (if it is within 36 months of her previous screen).

 1.6 Monitoring interval cancers for educational and service improvement purposes